valboz/VBMicrolensing/docs/python/Parallax.md

 In this example we have not set `VBM.t0_par`, which means that $t_{0,par}=t_0$ here.

-Finally, we add that all light curve functions are available in two versions as explained in [Light Curves](LightCurves.md): the version performing a single calculation of the magnification at time t (as in the example above) and the version calculating the full light curve with one single call (see [Light Curves](LightCurves.md) for details).

 ## Satellite Parallax

 VBMicrolensing can calculate the magnification as seen from a spacecraft.
 In order to do that, it is necessary to have the ephemerides of the satellite in the format given by the [NASA Horizons system](http://ssd.jpl.nasa.gov/horizons.cgi).